enormandeau/stacks_workflow/README.md

 population name or abbreviation in the sample name).
 - Neither the population name nor the sample name should contain underscores `_`
 - The fifth column contains a number identifying the populations.
+- The sixth column contains the plate well identifier.

 Columns three and four are treated as text, so they can contain either text or numbers.
 Other columns can be present after the fifth one and will be ignored.
-However, it is crucial that the five first columns respect the format in the example file exactly.
+However, it is crucial that the six first columns respect the format in the example file exactly.
 Be especially careful not to include errors in this file, for example mixing lower and capital letters in population or sample names (e.g.: Pop01 and pop01), since these will be treated as two different